oberstpuffi/es1_robot/README.md

 RobotControl.ino is the arduino code including the original potentiometer control and the Bluetooth Low Energy extension.
 Through the extension it is possibel to control the robot with an app.

+part_list contains the used parts.

+doc contains explanations (german).

 ## Circuit diagram
 ![circuit daigramm](assets/circuit_diagram.PNG)